DJANG2024/MKDocsMaterial/docs/keyboard_shortcuts.md

     ![Image title](Assets/img3.1.gif){ width="600" }
     </figure>

-2. **Type** the action you would like to customize into the search bar (e.g. "Save", "Open File", etc).
+2. **Type** the action you would like to customize into the searchbar (e.g. "Save", "Open File", etc).

     <figure markdown="span">
     ![Image title](Assets/img3.2.gif){ width="650" }